amushtaev/gatsby-starter-netlify-cms/src/pages/blog/profitable-recommendations-for-facebook-mobile-ads.md

 ---
+focuskeyphrase: facebook mobile ads
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: 8 Profitable Recommendations for Facebook Mobile Ads
-date: 2020-05-07
+date: 2020-05-07T00:00:00.000Z
-description: Need modify desk.
+description: Discover everything you need to know about Facebook mobile ads and get tips and tricks for launching them quickly and effectively.
 featuredpost: false
 featuredimage: /img/facebook-mobile-ads-featured-image.jpg
 image: /img/facebook-mobile-ads-featured-image.jpg
+tags:
+  - Ads Manager app
+  - Audience Network
+  - Messenger
+  - Mobile Studio
+seo_title: How to Boost Conversions with Facebook Mobile Ads
+metadescription:
+focus_keyphrase: facebook mobile ads
 seotitle: How to Boost Conversions with Facebook Mobile Ads
-focuskeyphrase: facebook mobile ads
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

-_What is mobile advertising?_
+*What is mobile advertising?*

 The smartphone multiplier market is estimated to be worth [$944 billion](https://www.statista.com/chart/20258/estimated-sales-of-smartphones-and-related-products-and-services/) in 2020.
 The multiplier market consists of all the hardware, software, products, services, and content that depend on smartphone ownership.